 MGCCC libraries do not accept gifts under restricted conditions.
 Gifts will be evaluated using standard collection development criteria and subsequently added to the collection if deemed acceptable for inclusion by the library staff.
-All gifts become the property of the library and fall under the same guidelines as purchased materials.
+All gifts become the property of the library and fall under the same guidelines as purchased materials, including weeding policies.